sal2222/aamehs_rnhanes/aamehs_proposal.md

 ``` r
 bodymass_data %>%  nhanes_quantile("BMXBMI","BMXBMI", "WTMEC2YR", quantiles = c(0.5, 0.95))
 ```

-    ## Warning in callback(nhanes_data, ret): No detection limit found from the
-    ## summary tables.
-Falling back to inferring detection limit from the fill
-    ## value.

-    ## Warning in callback(nhanes_data, ret): Multiple detection limits were
-    ## found.
-Falling back to computing detection frequency to infer if a quantile
-    ## is below the limit of detection.

     ##   value     cycle begin_year end_year file_name column weights_column
     ## 1  26.6 2015-2016       2015     2016     BMX_I BMXBMI       WTMEC2YR